Irish political leaders urge people to vote in ‘close-fought’ General Election

 Current Taoiseach Simon Harris said he expects a “fascinating couple of days” after he submitted his ballot minutes after polling stations opened.

+Friday also saw key monthly figures on the level of homelessness published as people voted.

+They showed another record high of 14,966 people, including 4,645 children, were housed in emergency accommodation last month, according to the Department of Housing tally.

-Mr Harris said that where transfer votes go – a key part of Ireland’s complex electoral system of proportional representation with a single transferable vote (PR-STV) – would decide the make-up and stability of the next government.
+Speaking after voting on Friday, Mr Harris said that the make-up and stability of the next government could be decided by where transfer votes go – a key part of Ireland’s complex electoral system of proportional representation with a single transferable vote (PR-STV).

 The Fine Gael leader arrived at the polling station at Delgany National School in Co Wicklow just before 7.30am with his wife Caoimhe and their children, Saoirse, five, and Cillian, three.